XyzExia/Homework-7/README.md

 <img src="Assets/Animation.gif">

  Above shows entering the field will result in README file being created.
-Please see the view for more detailed and non blank entires
+Please see the video link below for more detailed and non blank entires

 🎥 The video of application workingcan be found below